< Back to Outreach Service page

 The Outreach Service is a freely available service to support schools and parents of children with physical disabilities.
 We offer onsite visits, assessments, equipment loans, staff training, short and long term classroom support and advice on a range of disability related issues across Primary and Secondary phases.

 Issues may include:

-This includes difficulties with access to school buildings, classrooms, changing rooms, swimming pools, specialist laboratories, sports areas, drama studios etc. Co-ordinated advice can be given in liaison with Occupational Therapy and Physiotherapy services.
+This includes difficulties with access to school buildings, classrooms, changing rooms, swimming pools, specialist laboratories, sports areas, drama studios and residential trips advice.
+Co-ordinated advice can be given in liaison with Occupational Therapy and Physiotherapy services.

 All subjects are catered for, especially those that are practically based (e.g. PE, ICT, Art, Technology, Textiles).
 Pupil shadowing, classroom support, equipment loans, alternative and differentiated activities, staff training, Entry level courses, Exam access arrangements and GCSE PE assessment can all be supported.

 On site assessments can be undertaken on specific issues with individual pupils or more general issues that affect groups of pupils or staff.
 Hoisting or lifting, transfers to and from wheelchairs, using the stairs can all be addressed.
 Risk Assessments can be carried out or supported.
 Accredited Centaur Manual Handling courses can also be run for support staff by Penn Hall Key Trainers.